← Articles

 Where contract risk hides

-Contract risk often hides in “standard” language that people skip because it looks familiar.
+Contract risk often hides in “standard” language people skip because it looks familiar.
 Pay special attention to:

 • Change control: whether changes must be written and priced before work continues.